Monitors¶

 Please note Modifying the scope of an Availability monitor might affect (remove) events from the timeline.

-- Pods health Foreach Pod we'll provide the following: - Phase, Reason, Pod events - Containers list with their state, reason & logs
+• Pods health Foreach Pod we'll provide the following: - Phase, Reason, Pod events - Containers list with their state, reason, logs and metrics (CPU/Memory)

 Please note Data provided in the Availability issue checks is a snapshot in time for when the issue occurred.